 Real-time point-of-care data collected at the patient’s bedside is aggregated and displayed through a reporting portal where nursing leaders can monitor alarm activity and solve issues before they become chronic.
 Colorful, visualized reports help hospitals analyze and compare alarm volume by device at the enterprise, unit level or by individual patient room.
 These reports also deliver key data hospitals need to adjust alarm parameters to filter out false alarms before messages are ever sent.

 Overwhelmed by the challenge of alarm fatigue at your hospital and unsure of where to start?
-In a Nashville Medical News article, Amplion’s founder and executive chairman David Condra gives advice on how to evaluate alarm fatigue at your hospital, assemble the right team to address it, find the right communications technology to solve it and get your clinical teams behind it.
+In a Nashville Medical News article, Amplion’s founder David Condra gives advice on how to evaluate alarm fatigue at your hospital, assemble the right team to address it, find the right communications technology to solve it and get your clinical teams behind it.

 Contact us to learn more about how we can help you transform your nurse call system into a cutting-edge tool for combating alarm fatigue and improving efficiency and outcomes.
 Ready to begin using real-time health data and technologies to improve patient care at your hospital, but not sure where to start?
-Download our newest Ebook for a blueprint.
+Download our Ebook for a blueprint.